-To respond to questions 6 and 7, proponents must notify the Ministry of Heritage, Sport, Tourism and Culture Industries Heritage Planning Unit at heritage@ontario.ca for project specific advice on what technical culture heritage studies may be applicable.
-Ministry of Heritage, Sport, Tourism and Culture Industries will provide a letter to the proponent with this advice.
-Proponents are encouraged to review the following checklists to understand existing conditions.
+- To respond to questions 6 and 7, proponents must notify the Ministry of Citizenship and Multiculturalism's (MCM) Heritage Planning Unit at heritage@ontario.ca for project specific advice on what technical culture heritage studies may be applicable.
+MCM will provide a letter to the proponent with this advice. - Proponents are encouraged to review MCM's "Template Letter", dated January 2024 as may be amended by MCM from time to time, and posted on the Class EA page of the OWA website.